Costa Rican Sea Turtles

 Venomous snakes are present in the area but are notably rare.
 The venomous snakes present in Guanacaste are coral snakes, the fer de lance (terciopelo), and the Central American rattlesnake (cascabel).

-Bees and bugs are plentiful, though insects are not as bad on the Pacific side of the country due to the wind and dryness.
+Bees and bugs are plentiful, though insects are better on the Pacific side of the country due to the wind and dryness.
 Mosquitoes in the accommodations are quite common.
-Sand fleas are possibly present on the beach during night patrols.
-People who have adverse reactions to insect bites are advised to bring anti-itch ointments and/or oral medication.
+Sand fleas may be present on the beach during night patrols.
+Venomous spiders and scorpions may find their way into open bags and shoes.
+Volunteers should check carefully when putting on shoes.
+People with adverse reactions to insect bites are advised to bring anti-itch ointments and/or oral medication.
 Those with insect allergies should bring the proper emergency kits and inform staff of the problem and the location of the kit.

-The Manzanillo Tree, also known as “Beach Apple”, can be found in the area.
-Please stay clear of it, as all parts (bark, leaves, sap, and fruit) are highly toxic.
+The Manzanillo Tree, also known as the “Beach Apple,” can be found in the area.
+Please stay clear of it, as all its parts (bark, leaves, sap, and fruit) are highly toxic.

 CLIMATE/WEATHER